-Associate Professor and Assistant Dean (International Collaboration) and Executive Director of Center for Southeast Asian Studies
+Associate Professor, Assistant Dean and Executive Director of Center for Southeast Asian Studies

 Prof. (Dr.) Nehginpao Kipgen is an Associate Professor, Assistant Dean (International Collaboration), and Executive Director of Center for Southeast Asian Studies, Jindal School of International Affairs.
 He is a Political Scientist whose concentration are in Comparative Politics and International Relations.
 His general teaching and research interests include Democratization, Global/World Politics, Ethnic Conflict and Identity Politics, Human Rights, Refugees, Maritime Disputes, International Organizations, and Government and Politics of Southeast Asia.

 His academic research focuses on Asia, with specialization in Southeast Asia and Burma/Myanmar.
 He has presented papers and served as chair and discussant in several international academic conferences, including International Political Science Association (IPSA) and International Studies Association (ISA).
 Since 2013, Dr. Kipgen has served as a “country expert for Burma/Myanmar” for Varieties of Democracy (V-Dem), a collaborative academic research project of the Department of Political Science, University of Gothenburg (Sweden), and the Kellogg Institute, University of Notre Dame (USA).
 Dr. Kipgen was awarded scholarships by Open Society Institute, New York; Prospect Burma, London; and the U.S. State Department for his Masters and Doctoral programs.
 He is also a recipient of International Writing Award from Earth Community Organization, Canada.